 - The primary aim of equity investors is to earn the profit out of investments and appreciate their value while the intention of share investors is to enjoy short term price movement

-- Equity is comparatively broader term as compared to share.
+- Equity is a comparatively broader term as compared to share.

-- Equity instrument holders do not always have the right to receive dividends while shareholders always entitled for the dividend rights.
+- Equity instrument holders do not always have the right to receive dividends while shareholders always entitled dividend rights.

 - All equity does not share, while all shares are equity, as shares are a subset of the equity.

 Let’s now look at the head to head difference between Equity vs Shares